teamcarry11/archive-monorepo-12025-10-grainkae3g/docs/core/philosophy/14-TEAMS-FIVE-ELEMENTS.md

 **Element**: 🌊 Water + ⚡ Electric Energy
 **Superpower**: Complete transformation, focused intensity, deep change
-**Challenge**: Using power wisely, not overwhelming others
+**Challenge**: Using power wisely and respecting others' pace
 **Modules**: grainconv, grainsynonym
 **Mascot**: Electric Eel ⚡🐟

 **Vibe!** Like when you're so excited about an idea you get goosebumps - that electric feeling!
 Team 08 channels intense dedication into transformation.
-They don't just improve things, they remake them completely.
+They improve things completely, remaking them from the ground up.

 ---